chizzletaz/MilestoneProject4/README.md

 Based on the user stories I’ve deducted the following requirements:

 #### **Requirements**
-1. A home page with navbar and CTA.
+1. A home page with navbar and footer.
 2. A responsive design.
-3. A page where all travels are displayed.
+3. A page where all trips are displayed.
 4. An option to register and login/logout.
 5. Defensive programming, e.g. confirmation on buying, deleting, logging out, etc.
-6. A profile page where registered users can log in, add and edit personal information.
+6. A profile page where registered users can add and edit personal information, see their orders and reviews.
 7. A shop page.
 8. An about page where users can get more information about the company and/or the trips.
 9. A contact page with contact form where users can contact the site’s owner.
 10. Individual pages for travels and products.
-11. Indication/banner for offers or deals, maybe a discount code.
+11. Indication/banner for offers or deals.
 12. A shopping cart icon with relevant info that is displayed at all times.
-13. An admin page with options to Create, Read, Edit and Delete (CRUD)travels/products.
+13. An admin page with options to Create, Read, Edit and Delete (CRUD)trips/products.
 14. An option to search the site.
-15. An option to filter or sort.
+15. An option to filter and sort.
 16. An indication of search term and numbers of results.
 17. A checkout page with details on the shopping items.
 18. An option to adjust items in the shopping bag.